Curriculum: Associate of Applied Science - Cancer Registry Management

 Credit: 3

-An introduction to the cancer registry and the cancer registrar profession.
-It will include the types of registries: central and hospital-based, legal and ethical standards, cancer registry management functions and operations.
+This course provides an introduction to the cancer registry and the cancer registrar profession.
+It will include the types of registries; central and hospital based legal and ethical standards, cancer registry management functions and operations.
+Emphasis will be placed on standard setting organizations.

 3